Microsoft-Web/HOL-MVC4Fundamentals/HOL.md

 In order to verify that you have correctly performed all the steps in the previous exercise, proceed as follows:

-With the application open in a browser, you should note that:
+With the application opened in a browser, you should note that:

 1. The HomeController's Index action method found and displayed the **\Views\Home\Index.cshtml** View template, even though the code called **return View()**, because the View template followed the standard naming convention.